Bethlehem, Pennsylvania: Geography

+Bethlehem is approximately 50 mi north of Philadelphia and about 80 mi west of New York City.

 Climate

 Bethlehem has a humid continental climate (Dfa).
 Summers are typically hot and humid, fall and spring are generally mild, and winter is cold.
 Precipitation is distributed fairly uniformly throughout the year, with thunderstorms in the summer, showers in spring and fall, and snow in winter.
 The average high temperature varies widely, from 37 °F in January to 85 °F in July.
 The highest recorded temperature was 105 °F, while the lowest recorded temperature was -16 °F.

 Bethlehem falls under the USDA 6b Plant hardiness zone.

 Neighborhoods

 Bethlehem is divided into five main areas: Center City, West Side, East Side, South Side, and North Side.
-The West Side is located in Lehigh County and the other five neighborhoods are in Northampton County.
+The West Side is located in Lehigh County and the other four neighborhoods are in Northampton County.